oliver-veal/robotics-coursework/docs/source/index.rst

 Using this controller type on its own can also result in a major drawback of offset, this is when there is a sustained error built up over time that cannot be removed by the P on its own.
 This is where the integral term comes in where it aims to increment or decrement the controller output and drive the error back to zero, rather than letting it persist.

-Let’s consider PI control which brings the output back to set point, in this case the desired joint angle.
+Let’s consider PI control which brings the output back to set point, in this case the desired joint angle [17]_.
 The integral term in the controller is determining the sum of error over time of the joint angle and multiplying it by the scalar gain Ki.
 This is ideal when the system is experiencing static loads and can be seen that when used, has little to no effect in improving a well defined P controller.
 This is specific to this simulation scenario as there is no static load.

 **PI video**

-Finally, the part of the system that will reduce the oscillations and overshoots caused by the P term, the derivative control.
+Finally, the part of the system that will reduce the oscillations and overshoots caused by the P term, the derivative control [18]_ .
 This calculates the velocity of the error, which is the same as the difference between the desired joint velocity and achieved joint velocity.
 The purpose of this term is to ‘guess’ where the error is going to go and respond accordingly, i.e. if the error is increasing, D will increment the response so that the increase is prevented, then the PI control will bring this back to the desired set point joint angle.
 If the PI control responds too aggressively, the D control will be a brake to the system and subdue the PI response.